Ed Snyder Observatory

 - Astronomy Merit Badge: Learn about constellations, planets, and telescope use

-- Evening Star Parties: Guided tours of the night sky every clear night
+- Evening Star Parties: Guided tours of the night sky every clear night, including tripod-mounted and hand-held binoculars and laser pointers

 - Solar Science: Safe daytime viewing of solar flares and sunspots